2001–02 FA Cup: Final

 Arsenal's 2–0 victory set them up for a third double (which was completed when they sealed the league title four days later) and saw them equal Tottenham's eight FA Cup triumphs – putting them second only to Manchester United (10 trophies) as the most frequent winners of the FA Cup.

 Media coverage

 In the United Kingdom, the BBC were the free to air broadcasters taking over from ITV who had it after four years while Sky Sports were the subscription broadcasters for the fourteenth consecutive season.

 The BBC had a much-expanded rights package compared to previous terrestrial networks, showing live games from the first two rounds and multiple live matches from rounds 3 to 6.
-This meant two BBC live matches on a Sunday and matches being played at 7pm on a Sunday evening, which was not popular with travelling supporters and was discontinued after the fifth round; the quarter final between Newcastle and Arsenal was the first FA Cup match other than finals to be shown live by the BBC on a Saturday.
+This meant two BBC live matches on a Sunday and matches being played at 7pm on a Sunday evening, which was not popular with travelling supporters and was discontinued after the fifth round; the quarter-final between Newcastle and Arsenal was the first FA Cup match other than finals to be shown live by the BBC on a Saturday.

-The live matches shown on the BBC were: Hereford United 1–0 Wrexham (R1); Canvey Island 1–0 Northampton Town (R2); Macclesfield Town 0–3 West Ham United and Aston Villa 2–3 Manchester United (R3); Arsenal 1–0 Liverpool and Ipswich Town 1–4 Manchester City (R4); Everton 0–0 Crewe Alexandra and Newcastle United 1–0 Manchester City (R5); Newcastle United 1–1 Arsenal and Middlesbrough 3–0 Everton (QF); Fulham 0–1 Chelsea (SF); and Arsenal 2–0 Chelsea (Final).
+The live matches shown on the BBC were: